zdravkov/kendo-docs/getting-started/web/button/overview.md

 # Button Overview

-The **Button** provides a styled clickable UI widget with arbitrary content.
+The **Kendo UI Button** provides a styled clickable UI widget with arbitrary content.
-Apart from consistent Kendo UI styling, the Button provides keyboard operability for elements, which natively don't have it (e.g. `span`).
+Apart from consistent Kendo UI styling, the **Button** provides keyboard operability for elements, which natively don't have it (e.g. `span`).

 ## Getting Started

-The Kendo UI Button widget can be initialized from any element with any content.
+The **Button** widget can be initialized from any element with any content.
 However, using `button` or `a` elements is more reasonable.

-The Button can include both inline and block elements, but one should take into account web standards, which prohibit placing block elements (e.g. `div`, `p`) inside inline elements (e.g. `a`, `span`).
+The **Button** can include both inline and block elements, but one should take into account web standards, which prohibit placing block elements (e.g. `div`, `p`) inside inline elements (e.g. `a`, `span`).

-Placing clickable elements with their own special behavior inside the Button (e.g. hyperlinks, textboxes, etc) may cause undesired side efects.
+Placing clickable elements with their own special behavior inside the **Button** (e.g. hyperlinks, textboxes, etc) may cause undesired side efects.

 ### Button initialization example